nguyendaithien/LSI_CONTEST_HUST/README.md

 the algorithm in C/C++, synthesizing RTL code, and deploying on an FPGA.Details: Autoencoder module utilizing a CNN model for compressing and decompressing grayscale images of any size.
 The model has been trained on Colab and comprises 7 convolution layers, 3 pooling layers, and 3 upsampling layers.

-• Solution: The algorithm employs a line buffer to efficiently read and store temporary data during the convolution process.
-It uses a data channel called ”stream” to connect between two processes in the CNN.
+ Solution: The algorithm employs a line buffer to efficiently read and store temporary data during the convolution process.

 <span style="font-size: 120 px;">**Features**</span>